Mejikano/Module-2-Challenge-StockAnalysis/README.md

 **General disadvantages for both: Original Code and Refactored Code**

-	1) Programs assume that the dataset contains rows/entries coming in order by ticker and descending dates which is unlike to happen for other years.
+	1.Programs assume that the dataset contains rows/entries coming in order by ticker and descending dates which is unlike to happen for other years.
 This might cause:
 		-Wrong start and end price or unhandled exceptions Proposed solution: this could be easily solved if the macro sorts by ticker (Column A) and date (Column B) at the beginning  of the program.
-	2)The tickers are hardcoded; therefore the arrays contain magic numbers when tickers might be different for other years analysis i.e. New Green Energy companies may start trading on the stock market
+	2.The tickers are hardcoded; therefore the arrays contain magic numbers when tickers might be different for other years analysis i.e. New Green Energy companies may start trading on the stock market
 		-This would cause wrong analysis excluding new companies Proposed solution: Dynamically create an array and determine the value by a DISTINCT formula/method/function to identify the number of tickers on the dataset and their names.